The Beginner’s Guide to Buying Your First Home: Everything You Need to Know

 A hand putting money in a piggy bank

-After reading the section above, you might have determined that you need to save a bit more money before you’re ready to buy a home.
+Once you’ve reviewed your finances, and decided on the type of home you want and in which neighbourhood, you may have determined that you need to save a bit more money before you’re ready to buy a home.
 If so, don’t fret!
 There are a few ways you can approach this, which we have outlined below.
 You can also check out our previous blog post for more tips on saving money for your first home purchase

 Tax-Free Savings Account (TFSA)